wennhao/SDCCLOSED/README.md

 [OpenCV](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html)

-## How to run the project for TESTING
+## How to run the project for TESTING locally using venv
 > [!IMPORTANT]
 > This project requires python 3.12 installed
 > Open up your **terminal** and run the following commands